rushi-wagh/Smart/README.md

 # Smart Hostel Issue Management Platform

-A full-stack web platform designed to help students and hostel authorities efficiently report, track, and resolve hostel and campus-related issues.
+A full-stack web platform designed to help students and hostel authorities efficiently report, track, and resolve hostel  issues.
 The system improves transparency, reduces response time, and provides actionable insights using intelligent automation and analytics.

 ---